-If you are experiencing extreme sensitivity or are suffering from advanced periodontal disease, you may be required to have a tooth extracted.
-With a tooth extraction, the dentist can safely remove the affected tooth.
+If you are experiencing extreme sensitivity or are suffering from advanced periodontal disease, you may be required to have a tooth extraction.
+With our Cambridge Tooth Extraction, the dentist can safely remove the affected tooth.

 There are numerous situations in which a simple extraction can help alleviate pain or prepare you for another cosmetic or restorative procedure.
-Some common reasons for extraction include:
+Some common reasons for Tooth Extractions include:

 Tooth Extraction Procedure